codealchemist/torrent-helper-bookmarklet/README.md

 Then use this tool to generate the bookmarklet:
 - [Ben Alman Bookmarklet Generator](http://benalman.com/code/test/jquery-run-code-bookmarklet)

-Drag and drop the generated bookmarlet to your bookmars bar.
+Drag and drop the generated bookmarlet to your bookmarks bar.
 Have fun!